Staff Profiles

 Gunnedah Conservatorium employs qualified tutors who strive to provide their students with the best experience when learning an instrument.
 Tutors undertake regular professional development in their field of interest and in other music-related areas.

-James Brown - Vocal, Piano, and The Blenders Choir
+James Brown - Vocal, Piano, and the Blenders Choir

 Jamie studied classical singing and piano at the University of New England and the New England Conservatorium, under the guidance of Professor Roger Woodward and Mrs. Peta Blyth O.A.M. (formerly of the Australian Opera).
 He has also performed as a soloist with Opera North West and the Armidale Choral Society.
+Jamie finds his inspiration from seeing other performances and enjoys seeing how students and teachers can collaborate.

 He enjoys working at the Conservatorium because he loves what it has to offer students and enjoys getting to know them.
 Jamie tailors his lessons for each individual student, and believes that if a student can find a piece of music that they love, they are more likely to practice and enjoy their musical studies.